Cravings, Decoded – Part 7 of 7

 - A full-body shakeout

 A craving is a loop.
-Break the loop and the craving loses steam.
+When you break the loop, the craving loses strength.

 - Splashing cold water on your face